INF800/REACT-BASIC-HOOKS/readme.md

 - Inline css is stronger than the one imported from another file.
 It overwrites!
 - While importing, give relative path with `.css` extension.
 Exrension is not needed for `.js` files while importing.
-- Need double curly braces when defining `style` inline
+- Need double curly braces when defining `style` inline for a component
+- If imported `style.css` once in a file, no need to import it again in other files!

 ### Using `className`